Putin's 'idea of blitzkrieg failed': says former Ukraine president | DW | 10.03.2022

 But Poroshenko said the Ukraine crisis was already a "joint war" involving NATO members.
 "You should understand, NATO is already in the war with Russia, and this war was launched not by the NATO member states, but by Putin," he told DW.

-The former president also raised concerns Vladimir Putin would "not stop" at Ukraine, saying, "If Ukraine failed nobody knows where tomorrow [he] would appear."
+The former president also raised concerns that Putin would "not stop" at Ukraine "If Ukraine failed nobody knows where tomorrow [he] would appear," he said.

-"If Putin now wants to create a land corridor between Crimea and occupied Donbas, why tomorrow he do not want to make a land corridor from Russia to the Kaliningrad region through Lithuania," he posited.
+"If Putin now wants to create a land corridor between Crimea and occupied Donbas, why tomorrow he does not want to make a land corridor from Russia to the Kaliningrad region through Lithuania," he said.

 Poroshenko was Ukraine's president between 2014 and 2019, during which time he repeatedly negotiated with Putin, from peace talks in Minsk following the Crimea annexation to swapping political prisoners.